The digitization of B2B is inevitable.

 Making the whole experience consistent for your customers - from the apps they use to the people they talk to - is already a major competitive advantage.

-But to take one step further, and really jump ahead of the pack, you can bring intelligent relevance into the mix.
+To take one step further, and really jump ahead of the pack, you can bring intelligent relevance into the mix.

 You know exactly who is in the conversation during the sales cycle and you are well aware of their pain points.
 This gives you a major leg up when it comes to personalization.